Installation#

 brew install make

-Subsequently, you should be able to use gmake
+Subsequently, you should be able to use

-in all places where we use make
+in all places where we usemake

 since brew formula has installed GNU “make” as “gmake”.
+See: https://formulae.brew.sh/formula/makeFollow the glcoud cli install instructions

-gcloud init
+gcloud init # setup glcoud CLI

-+gcloud auth application-default login
+gcloud auth application-default login # Auth gcloud cli

 Install GiGL#